YouKnow74/StadiumSpotter-FE/README.md

 - `/library`: defines a Mongoose model for a "Stadium" entity with a schema that includes several fields such as "name", "image", "description", "size", "location", "price", "user", "communities", and "category".
-The "user", "communities", and "category" fields are object references to the "User", "Facility", and "Sport" models respectively.
+The "user", "communities", and "category" fields are object references to the "User", "Facility", and "album" models respectively.
 The model provides an interface for interacting with the "Stadium" collection in the MongoDB database.

 -  `/payment`: defines a Mongoose model for a "Payment" entity with a schema that includes four fields: "status", "date", "price", and
     "reservation".
 The "reservation" field is an array of object references to the "Reservation" model.
 The model provides an interface for interacting with the "Payment" collection in the MongoDB database.

--   `/albums`: defines a Mongoose model for a "Sport" entity with a schema that includes several fields such as "category", "image", and "stadium".
+-   `/albums`: defines a Mongoose model for a "album" entity with a schema that includes several fields such as "category", "image", and "stadium".
 The "stadium" field is an array of object references to the "Stadium" model.
-The model provides an interface for interacting with the "Sport" collection in the MongoDB database.
+The model provides an interface for interacting with the "album" collection in the MongoDB database.

 -   `/user`:  defines a Mongoose model for a "User" entity with a schema that includes several fields such as "firstName", "lastName",